-LGS 8) Over Yeld.
+LGS 7) Over Yeld.
 This land is lined by trees covered by a Tree Preservation Order.
 It contains a fine and rare example of undisturbed ridge and furrow cultivation and can be viewed from footpath FP42 which passes along the eastern boundary.
 The site is part of a network of hedgerow, scrub and woodland copse, which provides cover, nesting sites and foraging habitat for a range of important bird species and bats present in the area.
 Staffordshire Wildlife Trust are planning an Ecological Survey of this site.
 The site has been put forward for development and has encountered considerable opposition.

-LGS 9) Shenleys.
-This land forms part of the medieval field system which includes neighbouring fields to the south and north.
-Although somewhat degraded the field has remnants of strip cultivation.
-The field is crossed by two Rights of Way, FP46 and FP47 which give walkers access between Lt. and Gt.
-Haywood and the Jubilee Fields recreation ground.
-The is covered in the Lt.
+🔀 © Crown copyright and database right.
+All rights reserved (100050796) 2015 of Anson Row is covered in the Lt.
 Haywood and Colwich Conservation Area Appraisal as it comprises a former 16th century longhouse and 19th century agricultural worker cottages still surrounded on all four sides by fields.
-LGS7, LGS8, LGS9 and LGS4 are integral in maintaining the landscape setting and the historic character of this part of the Little Haywood conservation area.
+LGS7, LGS8 and LGS4 are integral in maintaining the landscape setting and the historic character of this part of the Little Haywood conservation area.
 Residents of Anson Row have access to Shenleys so that furniture and other large deliveries can be made.